-In my opinion the best tent for festival camping is our Marmot Limelight 3 man tent.
+In my opinion the best festival tent is the Marmot Limelight 3 Man Tent .
 It can be set up or taken down by one person in less than 5 minutes, it is designed to have added headroom which makes it feel a lot bigger inside, and it has TONS of ventilation and entry options.
-We take this tent to every festival except Burning Man.
+We take this tent to every festival except Burning Man .
 There is far too much ventilation for this tent to work at Burning Man, but it is the best tent for a music festival!

-For Burning Man, I am a huge fan of the Wenzel Alpine 3 man dome tent.
+The best tent for Burning Man is the Wenzel Alpine 3 man dome tent.
 I used this multiple years in a row on the playa because it has very little mesh, and its shape holds up beautifully to windstorms.
 Also, as far as cheap festival tents go, this one is very well made.
 Mine lasted years before it got a tear in the side.
 One thing to note: this tent is on the small side, it's definitely a 2 man festival tent- no way could it hold 3 adults!
 But for one person it is jussssst right!